Search visibility: What it is and how to improve it with SE Ranking

-Today, site owners and SEO experts alike must keep a watchful eye on the visibility of their websites in search engines.
-Doing so can help assess the effectiveness of their overall SEO efforts and avoid a disaster.
-As a rule of thumb, the higher the visibility score is, the better.
+Today, whether you’re a site owner or an SEO expert, keeping a watchful eye on your website’s search visibility is an absolute must.
+Doing so can help you gauge how effective your overall SEO efforts are and avoid a disaster.
+As a rule of thumb, the higher the visibility score, the better.

-So, how can you learn what your site’s search visibility score is, and what factors can impact it?
+So, how can you find out what your site’s SEO visibility score is, and what factors can impact it?
 Let’s take a closer look to find out.

 Search visibility is the share of impressions a website gets in a given search engine for a given search query.
-Putting it in other words, website search engine visibility shows the percentage of users who will see the site upon entering a particular search query into the search box.
+To put it in simpler terms, website search visibility shows the percentage of users who will see the site after entering specific search queries into the search box.

-With SE Ranking, you can check your website’s SEO visibility in such search engines as Google, Bing, Yahoo, and even YouTube.
+With SE Ranking, you can check your website’s SEO visibility in search engines like Google, Bing, Yahoo, and even YouTube.

-For example, let’s say you’ve added a project (website) to our SEO platform along with the keywords you’ll use to track its performance.
-Now, hypothetically speaking, some keywords managed to get your site into the top 3 results, while the rest weren’t as successful and were only capable of getting it into the top 10 or 20 at best.
-Through a special algorithm, the system assigns a different number of points to each search query depending on the site’s SERP position.
+For example, let’s say you’ve added a website project to our SEO platform and specified the keywords you’ll use to track its performance.
+Hypothetically, some of the keywords might have helped your site reach the top 3 search results, while the rest weren’t as successful and could only get your site to the top 10 or 20 at best.
+SE Ranking’s system uses a unique algorithm that assigns a different number of points to each search query depending on the site’s SERP position.

-It’s rather straightforward, really: the higher the ranking is, the higher the score.
-On top of that, the system also takes the query’s search volume into account where the same rule applies: the higher the search volume is, the higher the score.
+The rule is simple: the higher the ranking, the higher the score.
+On top of that, our system also considers the query’s search volume where the same rule applies: the higher the search volume, the higher the score.

-All the assigned points are then inserted into a special formula that calculates the site’s current visibility on Google or another search engine that’s been added to the project.
-Here’s what it looks like:
+The points awarded to each query are then inserted into a special formula that calculates the site’s current visibility on Google (or another search engine included in the project).
+Here’s what the formula looks like:

 F is the search volume;